Nordix/metal3-clusterapi-docs/lb-haproxy-study/README.md

   * Sidecar and HAProxy can use 'shareProcessNamespace:true' and thus Sidecar can reboot HAProxy by killing its process
   * Alternatively a daemonset pod could be deleted to force cfg-file reading but this would require kubectl and is not preferred due to security reasons
   * Test environment can be found in LB-HAProxy-ds-sc directory
+  * Port mapping from nodePort to API server can be do with socat before mapping deployed inside crluster: sudo socat tcp-l:31117,fork,reuseaddr tcp:127.0.0.1:6443
 * Option2, HAProxy reads configmap which is mounted as a volume
   * A delay (~60 sec) is identified when configmap is modified until the HAProxy sees the change, not seen as an issue at least for now